Last Updated on March 24, 2022 by Admin

 Various courses to study quantity surveying available are;

-- Graduate programme in construction quantity surveying
+- The graduate program in construction quantity surveying

 - Graduate diploma in quantity surveying

-- Postgraduate programme in quantity surveying
+- Postgraduate program in quantity surveying

 - Postgraduate diploma in quantity surveying & contracts management